Find the constraint.

 AI voice can help with missed-call recovery, simple qualification, appointment confirmation, or old-lead reactivation.
 It is not right for complex consultative sales, sensitive conversations, unclear offers, or situations with no human owner for escalation.

-Can we use these services without doing the Sprint?+
+Can we use these services without doing the monitor?+

-Sometimes, if the breakage is already clear.
-But if there is uncertainty about where leads are slowing down or losing ownership, the Sprint is the safer first step.
+Sometimes, if the constraint is already clear.
+But if there is uncertainty about where revenue is slowing down or losing value, the monitor is the safer first step.

 What if the problem is actually demand generation?+